Code-Institute-Submissions/LAMcGuinness-MS3/README.md

     - log in/out and passwords store in db are done securely with the help of Werkzeug

 #### First time user
+1. Easy to navigate:
+    - navigate is easy using the navbar and side nav
+2. Search for recipes:
+    -
+3. Register an account:
+    - link for this can be found in side nav and navbar
+4. Post Recipies:
+    - Once the new user has created an account and is logged it can add recipies via 'add recipe' section

 #### Returning User
+1. Find log in area on site:
+    - this can be found easily in both the navbar on top for larger screens, and sidebar dropdown for smaller mobile devices.
+2. Share recipes :
+    - once logged in user can share recipes in the 'add recipe' section
+3. Edit and delete users own recipes:
+    -
+4. Navigate with ease:
+    - can be done through the navbar and side nav. also links to social media open on a separate page so do no disrupt viewing while on the site.

+#### Owner/Admin
+1. Add new categories
+    - can be done once logged in as admin
+2. Edit and delete recipes
+    -
+3. Have visually appealing website
+    -

 ### Testing Functionality
 ### Errors encountered